SaFest 2026 weeklong programme

 11:00 Break

-11:15 Keynote title to be confirmed - Lisa Colombi, Service Manager, Family Help and Young & Thriving, Dorset Council
+11:15 Creating safety - increasing community guardianship for young people at risk of harm outside the home - Lisa Colombi, Service Manager, Family Help and Young & Thriving, Dorset Council

 12:30 Safeguarding on transport - Joe Clay, Railway Children